-To that point, it was his stark lack of character that ultimately led to John the Baptist’s demise, caving to the murderous impulses of his selfish and scheming wife Herodias.
+To that point, it was Herod’s stark lack of character that ultimately led to John the Baptist’s demise, essentially getting drunk at a banquet and caving to the murderous impulses of his spiteful and scheming wife Herodias, this after having gazed lustfully on her young daughter as she performed a provocative dance.
+Herod‘s actions serve as a sobering lesson for all of us.
+Sin begets sin.
+It was as if adultery wasn’t enough for him; he would then graduate to murder in what can only be described as a landslide of craven debauchery.
+This is the danger of merely accepting sin in one’s life as opposed to pursuing repentance and transformation.
+It become a rapacious monster that must be continually fed with more sin.
+Worse sin.
 John on the other hand stood firm for the truth, this despite the fact that it would result in his beheading, the most brutal of executions.

 He must increase. . .
 I must decrease.

-On the day in which we remember a zealous, passionate, brave man who played an instrumental part in the early stages of Jesus’ ministry and as such, our salvation story, it’s an opportune time to pray for the very same graces that John possessed so that we too can emulate the relationship he had with his dear friend Jesus.
+On the day in which we remember a zealous, passionate, brave man who played an instrumental part in the early stages of Jesus’ ministry and our salvation story, it’s an opportune time to pray for those very same graces so that we too can emulate the relationship John the Baptist had with his dear friend Jesus.
 In doing so, we can make Jesus our dear friend as well.

 “O glorious Saint John the Baptist, greatest prophet among those born of woman, although thou was sanctified in thy mother's womb and did lead a most innocent life, nevertheless it was thy will to retire into the wilderness, there to devote thyself to the practice of austerity and penance; obtain for us of thy Lord the grace to be wholly detached, at least in our hearts, from earthly goods, and to practice Christian mortification with interior recollection and with the spirit of holy prayer.” ~ Amen